SELECT

 CONNECT BY

 clause can be used to define hierarchical conditions.
-It is evaluated before theWHERE
+This clause is evaluated before theWHERE

-conditions - except the join conditions on tables which are referenced in theCONNECT BY
+conditions, excepting the join conditions on tables that are referenced in theCONNECT BY

 The following elements are relevant for theCONNECT BY